Cold and Flu: Prevention and Natural Therapies

 - Take Elderberry extract (sambucus): Research shows this supplement can reduce the severity of flu symptoms and the duration by about four days.
 Nature’s Way Sambucus (sugar free) is a standardized dose extract—it’s more concentrated and therefore, most effective.

 - Take zinc acetate lozenges: To help reduce the duration of a cold, take zinc acetate lozenges every 2 hours at the first sign of cold symptoms.
 Use the zinc lozenges for a short period of time.
 When taking a lozenge, allow at least 20 minutes for the lozenge to dissolve completely in your mouth.

 - Take cod liver oil: Boost immune function with cod liver oil, which contains omega-3 fatty acids and vitamins A and D.

 - Use steam, humidifiers, and nasal rinses: Steam from a shower/bath loosens mucus and prevents bacterial growth.
 After 10–15 minutes of steam exposure, gently blow your nose until all the mucus is expelled.
 A humidifier helps to alleviate symptoms caused by dry and irritated membranes.
 Clean the humidifier according to manufacturer instructions and change the water daily.
 Nasal rinses can help clear thick mucus out of sinus cavities and prevent infection.

 - Take probiotics: A daily probiotic is an excellent preventive and natural therapy.
 If you are having symptoms of illness, it is best to double the probiotic.
 It’s also best to do this when taking antibiotics—take a probiotic twice daily, both during treatment and for two weeks after.
-Our WFP Probiotic Complete is a comprehensive multi-strain formula that includes Saccharomyces boulardii (SB), Lactobacillus, and Bifidobacterium.
+Our Wiseman Health Probiotic Complete is a comprehensive multi-strain formula that includes Saccharomyces boulardii (SB), Lactobacillus, and Bifidobacterium.